yxgi5/my_os_log/ubuntu22.04-usbstick.md

 ```
 sudo apt-get purge xxx
 ```
-Remove qt6-base-dev configuration, data, and all of its dependencies，可能这个更用得多吧
+Remove qt6-base-dev configuration, data, and all of its dependencies
 ```
 sudo apt-get autoremove --purge xxx
 ```